-Saying that you are prepared for a disaster makes it sound like there is a definitive beginning and end to the process, but being prepared requires constant updates and evolving actions.
+Being prepared for a hurricane requires constant updates and evolving actions.
 A true state of preparedness means you are ready for something, but more importantly, you are aware of the ever-changing nature of, well…Nature.

 Anyone who lives or works near coastal waters, plans to visit them or has family and friends in those areas takes the time to become educated on hurricane awareness and preparation.
 A great online resource is The National Hurricane Center’s website.
 There you can download the Tropical Cyclone Preparedness Guide that not only explains what a hurricane is in great detail, but gives you a starting point on how to recognize and prepare for the disaster before it strikes.